Each PDF file you open in PDF Suite has a few document properties that can be updated. You can access them with the following steps:

 You can add a Title, update the Author, create a Subject for your file, and set any relevant Keywords.
 This will help you archive your file while making it easier to search for when you need it.

 - Click out of the field to save the changes you’ve made.

 If you scroll down, you can see information like the Created Date and when the file was last Modified.
-A very important piece of information is the PDF Producer, and this is the application which created the PDF you are working with.
+A very important piece of information is the PDF Producer, and this is the application that created the PDF you are working with.

-Under Security you’ll find quick links to restrict access to your file.
+Under Security, you’ll find quick links to restrict access to your file.
 You’ll also see the current security settings of your file.

 - Choose Set Password if you want to add one to your document.
 No one will be able to open your file without the password.